 7. Is it necessary to book tours and tickets in advance?

 For major attractions like the Colosseum and Vatican Museums, pre-booking tickets can save time and ensure availability, especially during peak seasons.
-When we visited in October, the line to visit the Vatican was shockingly long, and we were very happy to have skip-the-line tickets!
+When we visited in October, the line to visit the Vatican was shockingly long.
+We were very happy to have skip-the-line tickets!

 Adventurous Tastes is reader-supported.
 I’ve included affiliate links in this post and may receive commissions for purchases made through links.